MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

    winget install -e --id Microsoft.AzureCLI
    ```

 The `-e` option is to ensure the official Azure CLI package is installed.
 This command installs the latest version by default.
-To specify a version, simply add a `-v <version>` with your desired version to the command.
+To specify a version, add a `-v <version>` with your desired version to the command.

 ---